ITDependsQ42022/Hey-Blue/README.md

 <a name="about-itdepends"></a>
 ## About ItDepends

-We are minds of software engineers and architects who have come together across three continents to work collaberatively and produce this proposed architecture.
+We are the minds of software engineers and architects who have come together across three continents to work collaberatively and produce this proposed architecture.

 - Shari Lines
 - Miguel Gasca